jossef/requests/README.md

 ![banner-01](https://user-images.githubusercontent.com/1287098/68531964-ccead400-0320-11ea-93a6-fa83b9183dd8.png)

-a flutter library to make HTTP requests (inspired by python [requests](https://github.com/psf/requests) module).
+a dart library to make HTTP requests (inspired by python [requests](https://github.com/psf/requests) module).
 It comes with JSON support and a lightweight implementation to store cookies like a browser.

 ### Cookies, huh?
-Server side cookies (via response header `SET-COOKIE`) are stored using the assistance of `shared_preferences`.
+Server side cookies (via response header `SET-COOKIE`) are stored using the assistance of `stash_hive`.
 Stored cookies will be send seamlessly on the next http requests you make to the same domain (simple implementation, similar to a web browser)

 ## Install